Swathi Sangeethotsavam

 Swathi Sangeethotsavam (Swathi Music Festival) is a ten-day festival of music celebrating the compositions of Maharaja Swathi Thirunal.
-The festival is held from 4 to 13 January every year at Kuthira Malika, Trivandrum, where the Maharaja is believed to have composed many of his works.
+The festival is held from 4 to 13 January every year at Kuthira Malika, Thiruvananthapuram, where the Maharaja is believed to have composed many of his works.
 The festival is a tribute to Swathi Tirunal and is exclusively dedicated to his compositions.
 The concerts are not ticketed.
 The festival is conducted by Rama Varma Maharaja of Travancore Trust under the helm of Prince Rama Varma.